jenskutilek/HumbleTypeInstructionCompiler/doc/instructions.md

 Void Functions
 --------------

-Because functions can potentially push values onto the stack, the compiler normally does not consolidate push instruction accross `CALL` instructions.
-However, if a function does not push more values than it consumes, it can be declared with the `void` instruction instead of `FDEF`, to enable a more aggressive optimization.
+Because functions can push values onto the stack, the compiler does not consolidate push instruction accross `CALL` instructions.
+However, if a function consumes all its arguments and does not influence the stack for subsequent instructions, it can be declared with the `void` instruction instead of `FDEF`, to enable a more aggressive optimization.

 ```